Senior Systems Architect - UK-064

 What you’ll be responsible for:

-You will be responsible for architecting the next-generation trapped-ion quantum computers based on electronic qubit control technology.
-By addressing system-level questions about quantum computer design and performance, you will make informed decisions on how to distribute complexity between subsystems - and back them up with technical feasibility analyses.
+You will be responsible for architecting next-generation trapped-ion quantum computers based on electronic qubit control technology.
+By addressing system-level questions about quantum computer design and performance, you will make informed decisions on how to distribute complexity between subsystems and back them up with technical feasibility analyses.

 Requirements

 You’ll bring strong system-level judgement, deep technical credibility in quantum hardware, and the ability to turn complex, ambiguous problems into clear architectural decisions that move programmes forward.
-You should be comfortable operating across disciplines, working directly with experimental dataand balancing depth with speed as systems evolve.
+You should be comfortable operating across disciplines, working directly with experimental data, and balancing depth with speed as systems evolve.

-• PhD in Physics, EE, Computer Science, or a closely related field, with 3+ years academic or industrial experience in quantum computing
+• PhD in Physics, EE, Computer Science, or a closely related field, with 3+ years academic or industrial experience in quantum computing.

-• Broad understanding across the quantum stack, with deep familiarity with how quantum hardware works in practice
+• Broad understanding across the quantum stack, with deep familiarity with how quantum hardware works in practice.

-• Hands on experience contributing to the design, operation, or experimental characterisation of quantum hardware
+• Hands-on experience contributing to the design, operation, or experimental characterisation of quantum hardware.

 • Strong analytical and scientific computing skills, with the ability to back architectural decisions with evidence

-• Clear written and verbal communication skills, able to explain complex system trade-offs to varied technical audiences
+• Clear written and verbal communication skills, able to explain complex system trade-offs to varied technical audiences.

 Benefits